ElectricityAuthority/tracing/README.md

 Through the use of what Bialek described as the proportional sharing principle, Flow Tracing is able to calculate the share of usage of transmission assets.
 It is able to allocate usage in two directions:

   - an "upstream" trace; where transmission asset usage is allocated to grid connected generators, and,
-  - a "downstream" trace which is the exact opposite.
-I.e., where transmission asset usage is allocated downstream to demand/load.
+  - a "downstream" trace; where transmission asset usage is allocated downstream to demand/load.

-As discussed above, this is achieved at both trading period level and at GXP/GIP level.
+As discussed, this is achieved at both trading period level and at GXP/GIP level.
 It is a simple matter to then group and sum this GXP/GIP level data to a participant level.

 Once ./trace.py is run, the output files should appear in the data/output directory.
-Although applied at Trading Period level, the output files are saved as the mean over all trading periods during each day.
+The output files are saved as the mean over all trading periods during each day.
 Daily output files are saved of the following form:
 ```
-  - td_YYYYMMDD.csv   "downstream" trace results that allocate transmission circuits and transformers to off-take/demand GXPs.
+  - td_YYYYMMDD.csv   "downstream" results that allocate circuits and transformers to off-take/demand GXPs.
-  - tu_YYYYMMDD.csv   "upstream" trace that allocate transmission circuits and transformers to generation GIPs..
+  - tu_YYYYMMDD.csv   "upstream" results that allocate circuits and transformers to generation GIPs.
-  - sd_YYYYMMDD.csv   "downstream" trace which allocates substations to off-take/demand GXPs.
+  - sd_YYYYMMDD.csv   "downstream" results allocating substations to off-take/demand GXPs.
-  - su_YYYYMMDD.csv   "upstream" trace which allocates substations to generation GIPs.
+  - su_YYYYMMDD.csv   "upstream" results allocating substations to generation GIPs.
 ```

 ## Installation instructions